Lofffy/Help-Desk/README.md

 ---

-*Note: Ensure proper configuration of the `.env` file for smooth functionality.*
+*Note: Ensure the dataset is prepared and dependencies are installed for the service to function properly.*